MichaelDeCorte/LambdaExample/README.md

     - route 53 / done
     - api gateway / done
     - terraform / done
+- api stages, and lambda versioning

+    Stages are linked at method level to the lambda functions and structure.
+So all of the stages will have the same api with at most different versions of the api.
+This makes it difficult to add new functions, or introduce breaking changes.
+Stages are best reserved for green / yellow deployments.

+    For different env, create a new api.

+- api key
 - TF lambda module / multiple services, simplify usage
 - disallow s3 website access
 - TF / dependencyId